-Follow these tips, and hopefully, your winters will become easier to bear.
+Follow these tips to shovel snow faster, and hopefully, your winters will become easier to bear.

-First, Let’s Protect Yourself From The Cold Whole Shovelling
+First, Let’s Protect Yourself From The Cold Whole Shoveling

-Before you even think of the tools you are going to use or a shortcut which may ease your job, it is necessary to take care of your own protection first.
+Before you even think of the tools, you will use or a shortcut that may ease your job, you must first take care of your own protection.

 The cold weather can make you fall sick and can affect your busy life very negatively.

-Low temperatures can cause diseases like cold, flu, and extremely low temperatures can lead to hypothermia.
+Low temperatures can cause diseases like cold, flu, and low temperatures can lead to hypothermia.

 Before you go out, make sure that you have enough warm clothes on to offer protection from the harsh winter.

-Any task you do, you should keep your health as the topmost priority because truly there is no life without health.
+It would be best to keep your health as the topmost priority for any task because truly, there is no life without health.